DavidGolodetsky/vuepress-blog-boilerplate/src/blog/card-games.md

 ![enter image description here](https://i.ibb.co/jDK77Xv/IMG-1671200.jpg)

-The setting of this game is built around [fairy tale](https://foxtrotgames.com/forest/the-fairy-tale/), written specifically for it (where else have you seen this?).
+The setting of this game is built around [fairy tale](https://foxtrotgames.com/forest/the-fairy-tale/), written specifically for it (where else have you seen this? 😌).
 This cute, seemingly simple betting game has interesting mathematical mechanics.
 The game consists of several parties during which one of the players must score 21 points.
 The highlight of the game is that if a player wins too many bets, then the opponent gets more points.
 This gives you some room to "outfox" your opposer.

 [BGG](https://boardgamegeek.com/boardgame/221965/fox-forest)